What Treatments Are Used In Myopia Management?

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Melania Napolitano, O.D., who will advise you on the best myopia treatment for your child.
+Speak with Dr. Melania and Dr. Maria, who will advise you on the best myopia treatment for your child.